On This Page:

 We attempt to fight the resistance of E.coli by varying the antibiotics used, and by increasing antibiotic dose levels to compensate for the resistance effect, but this only exasperates the problem as the E.coli become increasingly resistant, even to broad-spectrum antibiotics.
 The result is increasingly resistant E.coli.

 The mechanism of E.coli antibiotic resistance is that one or more natural E.coli variants, (let's call it xy), survives the antibiotic attack.
 For example, by not succumbing to fluorine poisoning.
-So the antibiotic kills off all x colonies, and xy is left to multiply and establish colonies of its own, passing on its resistance to fluorine (or whatever toxin the antibiotic utilised) to its duplicates.
-Most of the xy colonies will be xy type variant, and we already know that xy variant can survive the antibiotic that killed all its x brothers.
+So the antibiotic eradicates all x colonies, and xy is left to multiply and establish colonies of its own, passing on its resistance to fluorine (or whatever toxin the antibiotic utilised) to its duplicates.
+Most of the xy colonies will be xy type variant, and we already know that xy variant can survive the antibiotic that eradicated all its x brothers.
 It's a born survivor.
-You can't use what you used to kill x, to kill xy - at least not at the same dose levels or not for the same treatment length.
-So you'll need a longer course of antibiotics or at a stronger dose level to kill xy.
+You can't use what you used to eradicate x, to eradicate xy - at least not at the same dose levels or not for the same treatment length.
+So you'll need a longer course of antibiotics or at a stronger dose level to eradicate xy.
 And don't forget, xy will have its variants.
 Somewhere, there will be an xz variant that can survive these more significant doses.

 Let's look at the logic again: We know for a fact that E.coli builds up resistance to any antibiotic used against it.
 It can only do that if some of the bacteria survive the antibiotic attack.
 If your second episode of cystitis is simply a fresh contamination of the same E.coli that you were previously contaminated with, we are not talking about mutated survivors of the antibiotic.
 We are talking about the plain old original bug again, so the same dose level and antibiotic will work as well as it did before.
 However, that is not how the course of repeated cystitis attacks works.
 Typically, infections become more and more frequent.
 Patients go back for more antibiotics.
 The same dose level doesn't work, so the dose is increased or the antibiotic changed.
 Gradually, we move on to big hitting fluorotoxins like Ciprofloxacin.
 See Business Week Cipro: Now for the Downside